alisto92/stats_finalproject/lab_3-master/project_3_draft.md

 modeling choices), and to show that you’re not just cherry-picking the specification that leads to the largest effects.

+Guided by your background knowledge and your EDA, other specifications may make sense.
+You are trying to choose points that encircle the space of reasonable modeling choices, to give an overall understanding of how these choices impact results.

 At a minimum, you should include the following three specifications:

+**Model 1**

 One model with only the key variables you want to measure (possibly transformed, as determined by your EDA), and no other covariates (or perhaps one or at more two covariates if they are so crucial that it would be unreasonable to omit them)

+**Model 2**

 One model that includes key explanatory variables and covariates that you believe advance your modeling goals without introducing too much multicollinearity or causing other issues.
 This model should strike a balance between accuracy and parsimony and reflect your best understanding of the relationships among key variables.

+**Model 3**

 One model that includes the previous covariates, and most, if not all, other covariates.
 A key purpose of this model is to demonstrate the